 - Divide the dough into 12 sections.

-- Work one section of dough through pasta maker attachment. ( Alternately,you can use a rolling pin)
+- Work one section of dough through pasta maker attachment. ( Alternately, you can use a rolling pin).
+If the dough is too soft, dust with extra flour.

 - Begin at the widest number and then just move up one number (it's level 2 on my machine)